Skip to main content

 Welcome

-The Technical Assistance Program (TAP) helps districts plan for capital improvements and expansion so they can better inform their communities about deferred maintenance needs, future enrollment, and explore sources of funding for school facilities.
-TAP provides four types of grants to school districts to cover or offset the costs of conducting:
+The Technical Assistance Program (TAP) helps districts plan for capital improvements and expansion so they can better inform their communities about deferred maintenance needs, future enrollment, and potential funding sources for school facilities.
+TAP supports districts and education service districts (ESDs) by providing grants that help cover or offset the costs of conducting:

 Please refer to the Oregon Administrative Rules (OARs) under Chapter 581, Division 27, for definitions, grant program procedures, and reporting requirements for the grants listed above.